-The Freshman Advantage Program is designed for new incoming freshman of any age that will be attending Saddleback College in the Fall 2015 Semester.
-This program offers new freshman the opportunity to apply early, complete the Matriculation Process early, receive an Early Freshman Advantage Registration time, and enroll in classes before the majority of continuing students.
-Students that complete the mandatory steps 1 - 5 below by May 15, 2015 are eligible for these benefits.
+The Freshman Advantage Program is designed for new incoming freshman of any age that will be attending Saddleback College in the Fall 2018 Semester.
+This program offers new freshman the opportunity to apply early, complete the Matriculation Process early, receive an early Freshman Advantage registration time, and enroll in classes before the majority of continuing students.
+Students that complete the mandatory steps 1 - 4 no later than April 13, 2018 are eligible for these benefits.

 Mandatory Freshman Advantage Steps